Open-EO/openeo-js-client/README.md

 [![Build Status](https://travis-ci.org/Open-EO/openeo-js-client.svg?branch=master)](https://travis-ci.org/Open-EO/openeo-js-client)

-The version of this client is **0.4.3** and supports **openEO API version 0.4.x**.
+The version of this client is **1.0.0-beta.1** and supports **openEO API versions 1.0.x**.
 Legacy versions are available as releases.

 ## Usage

-This library can run in node.js or any recent browser supporting ECMAScript 2017 (ES8).
-This includes [mostly all browsers released after mid 2017, but excludes Internet Explorer 11](https://caniuse.com/#search=async%20functions).
+This library can run in node.js or any recent browser (excluding Internet Explorer).

 ### Browser environment